 The priest commented that when Peter fell down before Christ it had to do with how amazing and awesome Christ is more than how sinful Peter was.
 That comment captured well my emotional experiences of late.

 Recently, especially when I have been attending Liturgy, there are times that I find myself reflecting on the goodness of God and I find myself weeping.
 It is hard to explain exactly what I am feeling when this happens.
 I am in awe of His greatness and, like Peter, I emotionally fall down at His feet amazed at His awesome greatness.
-If this hits me at home during my personal prayers, I have on a few occasions last on literally fallen down and prostrated before Him in my icon corner and wept freely.
+If this hits me at home during my personal prayers, I have on a few occasions literally fallen down and prostrated before Him in my icon corner and wept freely.
 Unlike the tears of grief and loss that I have shed upon the death of a relative, these tears do not burn and I am not feeling any discomfort emotionally when I cry.

 It’s not like I’m feeling down on myself.
 I’m aware of being an imperfect human being and a sinner, but I don’t feel like I’m particularly a worse sinner than most of the human race.
 Certainly there are many people who are better Christians than I, but I feel like I’m pretty much an average Christ follower, as least as far as sins of commission are concerned.
 Sins of omission are another matter where I likely fail far more than most.
 I’m not engaging in the more obviously sinful acts such as theft, adultery or murder, but neither am I particularly saintly.
 But like the rest of the fallen human race, I do feel unworthy of His love and grace, which He bestows on us bountifully despite our imperfection.